 How to write a memorial donation letter to family members

-In addition to thanking memorial donors, you should also create a plan for staying in touch with family members of the deceased and letting them know who has donated in honor of their loved one.
+In addition to thanking memorial donors, you should also create a plan for staying in touch with family members of the deceased and letting them know who has donated in memory of their loved one.
 Keeping families in the loop shows them the positive impact their loved one has had on your mission.
 Plus, it provides a way for families to reach out and thank donors themselves.

 Reference these best practices when writing a memorial notification letter: